-- This is compounded in Mass Effect 2 when it is learned that Sovereign completed a piece of malware designed to subtly change Geth programming so that they will all obey the reapers (the Geth are all software based AI collectives, changing the results of any evaluative function will subtly change the way they "think").
-Legion is unable to decide whether to use it against the rebel Geth (Legion's collective is at 50/50 for/against) and looks to Shepard for the final vote on whether to kill the rebels or use the program to make them orthodox Geth.
+- This is compounded in Mass Effect 2 when it is learned that Sovereign completed a piece of malware designed to subtly change geth programming so that they will all obey the Reapers (the geth are all software-based AI collectives, so changing the results of any evaluative function will subtly change the way they "think").
+Legion is unable to decide whether to use it against the rebel geth (Legion's collective is at 50/50 for/against) and looks to Shepard for the final vote on whether to kill the rebels or use the program to make them orthodox geth.

 - Various reploid villains in Mega Man X have been perfectly willing to enslave all other reploids under their rule, either by conquering them, manipulating them or forcibly converting them with various kinds of a digital virus.
 Lumine of Mega Man X8 takes the cake by planning to destroy all 'Old Generation' reploids so his 'New Gen' reploids could rule.